 Reminder: A Planning Worksheet can be helpful for making a semester-by-semester plan for courses you will need.

 To register for classes you must have your Advisor Hold cleared by being advised by an academic advisor, your department chair, or program coordinator.
-Check out this tutorial on registering for classes.

 An Area is a comprehensive program that works with University Studies to make up your academic program.
 A Major and Minor work together with University studies to make up your academic program.
 Your program can be identified on RACR under your area or major.